Clinical-Genomics/genmod/README.md

 - **ANN** Colon separated list with features overlapped in the annotation file
 - **Comp** Colon separated list with compound pairs(if any).
 These are described like 'CHR\_POS\_REF\_ALT'.
 - **MS** Model Score, a phred-score based on the genotype qualities to describe the uncertainty of the genetic model.

+Also a line for logging is added in the vcf header with the id **genmod**, here the date of run, version and command line arguments are printed.

 All annotations will be present only if they have a value.